 Distribution of Cash from Operations, up to the Minimum Quarterly Distribution, on all Common Units.
-Generally, available cash constituting cash from operations in respect of any calendar quarter will be distributed in the following manner until October 1, 2010:
+Generally, available cash constituting cash from operations in respect of any calendar quarter will be distributed in the following manner:

-- first, to the extent that our general partner has decided (in its sole discretion) to make a distribution in respect of the Series B preference units, 99 percent will be distributed to the Series B preference unitholders, pro rata, and 1 percent will be distributed to our general partner until there has been distributed in respect of each Series B preference unit an amount equal to such discretionary distribution amount for such quarter; - second, 99 percent will be distributed to the common unitholders and Series C unitholders, pro rata, and 1 percent will be distributed to our general partner until there has been distributed in respect of each common unit an amount equal to the minimum quarterly distribution (\$0.275 per unit) for such quarter; and

-- thereafter, in the manner described under "-- Incentive Distributions" below.
+- first, 99 percent will be distributed to the common unitholders and Series C unitholders, pro rata, and 1 percent will be distributed to our general partner until there has been distributed in respect of each common unit an amount equal to the minimum quarterly distribution (\$0.275 per unit) for such quarter; and - thereafter, in the manner described under "-- Incentive Distributions" below.

-The minimum quarterly distribution is subject to adjustment as described below, in "-- Relationship to Series B preference units" and in "-- Relationship to Series C units."
+The minimum quarterly distribution is subject to adjustment as described below, in "-- Relationship to Series C units."

 Incentive Distributions.
 Subject to the payment of incentive distributions to our general partner if certain target levels of distributions of available cash constituting cash from operations to preference and common unitholders are achieved, distributions of available cash are made 99 percent to the limited partners and 1 percent to our general partner.
-For any calendar quarter with respect to which available cash constituting cash from operations is distributed in respect of our common units in an amount equal to the minimum quarterly distribution of \$0.275 per unit, any additional available cash constituting cash from operations will be allocated between our general partner and the common unitholders at differing percentage rates, which increase the share of such additional available cash allocable to our general partner.
+For any calendar quarter with respect to which available cash constituting cash from operations is distributed in respect of our common units in an amount equal to the minimum quarterly distribution of \$0.275 per unit, any additional available cash constituting cash from operations will be allocated between our general partner and the common unitholders and Series C unitholders at differing percentage rates, which increase the share of such additional available cash allocable to our general partner.
 As an incentive, in respect of its 1 percent interest, our general partner's share of such quarterly cash distributions in excess of \$0.325 per common unit will increase depending on the relevant target distribution level achieved.